Boxer

 working dog

-Boxer, smooth-haired working dog breed named for its manner of “boxing” with its sturdy front paws when fighting.
-The Boxer, developed in Germany, includes strains of Bulldog and Great Dane in its heritage.
-Because of its reputation for courage, aggressiveness, and intelligence, it has been used in police work but is also valued as a watchdog and as a companion.
+Boxer, smooth-haired working dog named for its manner of “boxing” with its sturdy front paws when fighting.
+The Boxer, developed in Germany but with roots traceable to ancient Assyria, includes strains of Bulldog and Great Dane in its heritage.
+Historically, the dog was a big-game hunter.
+“In medieval times,” reports the American Kennel Club, the breed’s larger ancestor (the Bullenbeisser) was “used by noblemen to run down, catch, and hold such formidable opponents as bear, bison, and wild boar on vast ducal estates.”
+Because of its reputation for courage, aggressiveness, and intelligence, the Boxer has been widely used in police work but is also valued as a watchdog and a companion.
 It is a trim, squarely built dog with a short square-shaped muzzle, a black mask on its face, and a shiny short-haired coat of fawn (reddish brown) or brindle.
-It stands 21 to 25 inches (53 to 63.5 cm) tall at the withers and weighs 65 to 80 pounds (29.5 to 36 kg).

 Care and upkeep